7Pros/circuit/MANUAL.md

 3. Now fill out your email address, a username, a secure password and double-check all entries.
 5. Click the blue "SIGN UP"-button.
 6. Once you sign up, you'll need to confirm your email address.
-Therefor follow the link in the email you just received.
+Therefore follow the link in the email you just received.
 7. You are now on the login page.
 Please enter your username and password.
 8. Finally you can see your profile!